Laurie Baymarrwangga

 Laurie Baymarrwangga (Gawany) Baymarrwaŋa (c.
 1917 – 20 August 2014) was the senior Aboriginal traditional owner of the Malarra estate, which includes Galiwin'ku, Dalmana, Murruŋga, Brul-brul and the Ganatjirri Maramba salt water surrounding the islands and inclusive of some 300 other named sites.
 She devoted her life to the intergenerational transmission of the ancestral language and knowledge of her homelands on the Crocodile Islands, for the benefit of future generations.

-She is a great-great grandmother of the Malarra-Gunbiirrtji clan, and in 2012 was reportedly 95 years old.
+She is a great-great-grandmother of the Malarra-Gunbiirrtji clan, and in 2012 was reportedly 95 years old.
 She spoke the Yan-nhangu language, Djambarrpuyŋu, and several other regional languages of northeast Arnhem Land.

-She was named Senior Northern Territory Australian of the Year, and Senior Australian of the Year in 2012.
+She was named Senior Northern Territory Australian of the Year and Senior Australian of the Year in 2012.
 Her encyclopaedic knowledge was the inspiration for an ethnographic publication and a language documentation project.

 Early life

 Laurie Baymarrwangga (Gawany) Baymarrwaŋa was born c.
-1917, on Murruŋga Island (largest of the outer Crocodile Islands of north-east Arnhem Land), in the Northern Territory of Australia.
+1917, on Murruŋga Island (the largest of the outer Crocodile Islands of north-east Arnhem Land), in the Northern Territory of Australia.

 Career

-She was first photographed by the Rev Harold Shepperdson on Milingimbi in 1925 and then by Donald Thomson on Murrungga island in April, 1937.
+She was first photographed by the Rev Harold Shepperdson on Milingimbi in 1925 and then by Donald Thomson on Murrungga Island in April 1937.
 She survived the World War II Japanese bombing of Milingimbi in 1943.

 In the 1960s, she began a return to her island homeland at Murruŋga, becoming permanently resident in the 1970s.
 In 1968, she started a bilingual school under a tree on the island, and it was taken over by NT Education in 1975.

 In 1993, she started the Yan-nhaŋu dictionary project with fellow speakers and the anthropologist Bentley James.
-(Yan-nhangu Dictionary 1994-2003) In her late eighties and with no English Baymarrwaŋa worked in Yolŋu matha with Bentley, and together they visited and recorded the first Yan-nhaŋu maps (600 sites).
-With barely 250 Yan-nhaŋu words recorded they began the Yan-nhaŋu dictionary team (1993-4) preparing the first Yan-nhaŋu dictionary, first ethnography, and using self-generated funds, created a family of lasting collaborative projects.
+(Yan-nhangu Dictionary 1994–2003) In her late eighties and with no English Baymarrwaŋa worked in Yolŋu matha with Bentley, and together they visited and recorded the first Yan-nhaŋu maps (600 sites).
+With barely 250 Yan-nhaŋu words recorded they began the Yan-nhaŋu dictionary team (1993–4) preparing the first Yan-nhaŋu dictionary, first ethnography, and using self-generated funds, created a family of lasting collaborative projects.
 Side by side they created, conceived, designed and ran the earliest Crocodile Islands Rangers and junior rangers programs, an on-line (talking-pictorial) trilingual dictionary for homelands schools, multi-generational "Language Nests" project, heritage protection projects on the fish-traps, fresh water wells, fire regimes, creating cultural artefacts, and care for and registration of sacred sites on the Crocodile Islands.